Mara Kardas-Nelson in Conversation with Alex Park: We Are Not Able to Live in the Sky

 Join Mesa alums Mara Kardas-Nelson and Alex Park as they discuss Mara’s new book, We Are Not Able to Live in the Sky: The Seductive Promise of Microfinance.

-We Are Not Able to Live in the Sky (forthcoming June 11, 2024 from Metropolitan Books/Holt) is a deeply reported work of journalism that explores the promises and perils of microfinance, told through the eyes of international lenders and women borrowers in West Africa.
+We Are Not Able to Live in the Sky is a deeply reported work of journalism that explores the promises and perils of microfinance, told through the eyes of international lenders and women borrowers in West Africa.

 In the mid-1970s, Muhammad Yunus, an American trained Bangladeshi economist, met a poor female stool maker who needed money to expand her business.
 In an act widely known as the beginning of microfinance, Yunus lent $27 to forty-two women, hoping small credit would help the women pull themselves out of poverty.
 Soon, Yunus’s Grameen Bank was born, and the idea of giving very small, high-interest loans to poor people took off.
 In 2006, Yunus and the Grameen Bank won the Nobel Peace Prize for “efforts to create economic and social development from below.”